 - Plan file processes do not grant permissions to plan files, they only elevate existing permissions.
 If a user is assigned as the step owner for a plan file, but the user does not have a permission set that includes that plan file, then the user cannot be the step owner and the plan file will stall in the process. - Plan file processes can only elevate user permissions, they cannot decrease user permissions.
-If a user has read/write permission to a particular plan file, then that level of permission is always available to the user, regardless of whether a plan file process is active and whether the user is the current step owner. - When individual users are assigned as step owners, the user is not required to have the Interacts with Process Management permission in order to be the step owner.
-If the user already has the appropriate level of permissions in security to access the plan file and complete their process tasks, then Interacts with Process Management has no effect.
+If a user has read/write permission to a particular plan file, then that level of permission is always available to the user, regardless of whether a plan file process is active and whether the user is the current step owner.

+• When individual users are assigned as step owners, the user is not required to have the Interacts with Process Management permission in order to be the step owner.
 However, if you need the process to elevate the user's permissions, then Interacts with Process Management must be enabled.